muratk5n/thirdwave/en/2022/10/modernism-nostalgia-ozyurek.md

 animosities.
 The remembarences, and nostalgia ritual was more comical than anything else the flow of history having gone past tragedy, and comedy at this point.
-That is how I remembered them and wondered when these wound up followers would wake up and find out what was done to them and in their name.
+That is how I remembered them and wondered when these followers would wake up and find out what was done to them, and to others in their name.